 |Bloodthirsty||Increased damage against low-health enemies.||Slaughterstone.
 Acquired from weekly Trial quest reward boxes.||Chance to obtain in weekly Trial quest reward boxes.|

 Jewelry also has Intricate and Ornate traits.
-These can only drop and can not be crafted.
+These two traits can only drop and can not be crafted.
 Intricate trait will increase your jewelry crafting profession experience gain while deconstructing.
 Ornate trait simply means you receive extra gold when selling it to NPC vendors.

 Of course, trait materials can also be purchased from other players.
 New players who are unfamiliar should see our Traits guide for more information.